RishitSaxena55/Medisyn/README.md

 7. Chat and get answers to the questions about even the rare diseases on which medical research is going on.

-> **Note:** The answers can be delayed as I have used free Open-sourced Models from hugging face.
-Will upgrade it to better models to make the experience faster.